a2stuff/prodos-drivers/README.md

 The new (unofficial) releases of
 [ProDOS 2.4](http://www.callapple.org/uncategorized/announcing-prodos-2-4-for-all-apple-ii-computers/)
-by John Brooks include a replacement quit routine called Bitsy Bye.
+by John Brooks include a replacement quit routine called Bitsy Bye, a collaboration with Peter Ferrie.
 This new quit routine is far more powerful, allowing access to BASIC and binary files (and more), drive selection, type-down, more entries, and so on.
 It runs on older hardware than _Bird's Better Bye_ so uses only 40 columns, and does not require a 65C02 processor.

 Impressed though I am with the power of Bitsy Bye, I am not a fan of its aesthetics - the display is "cluttered" to my eye.